David Freeman (music historian)

-David Freeman (born May 22, 1939) is a collector, historian, and authority on old-time and bluegrass music.
+David Freeman (May 22, 1939 – December 25, 2023) was an American collector, historian, and authority on old-time and bluegrass music.
 Freeman started the County Records label in 1963 in his native New York to focus on Southern string band music, and began the companion mail-order record retail company County Sales in 1965.
-He moved both businesses to Floyd, Virginia in 1974.
+He moved both businesses to Floyd, Virginia, in 1974.
 In 1977, Freeman started the Record Depot wholesale distribution company in Roanoke, Virginia, specializing in bluegrass and old-time music.
 In 1978 he helped his graphic artist Barry Poss start a bluegrass music record label, Sugar Hill Records, in Durham, North Carolina.
 In 1980, Freeman bought Charlottesville-based Rebel Records, a pioneering bluegrass label, from Charles Freeland, one of the label's founders.
 Freeman was inducted into the International Bluegrass Music Hall of Honor in 2002.
+Freeman died on December 25, 2023, at the age of 84.